April 6 – 16, 2023

 Easy ; many early mornings and long drives

-Wonderful scenery, mountain views, prairie dog colonies.
+Wonderful scenery, mountain views, western culture, prairie dog colonies.

 Very comfortable hotels; some fine Colorado restaurants.

-From Denver, includes nine nights of lodging, all meals, transportation, entry fees, guides, lek visits, and taxes.
+From Denver, it includes nine nights of lodging, all meals, transportation, entry fees, guides, lek visits, and taxes.

-Alcohol, phone calls, laundry, other personal expenses.
+Alcohol, phone calls, laundry, and other personal expenses.

 In the early spring, we can encounter very wintry weather including snow.
-Temperatures can be in the 20’s early in the morning at some of the leks.
+Temperatures can be in the 20s early in the morning at some of the leks.
 Please make sure to bring layers!
 It can also be quite warm (60 degrees or more) in some areas of Colorado.